 For example, in cases of requests by curators at other institutions that also loan tissues routinely, the fee may be waived.
 In addition, the Burke reserves the right to determine whether an exchange is desirable and of comparable value.
 Exchanges of tissues or blood without vouchers are generally discouraged.
 When unusually large numbers of tissues are requested, collaboration or co-authorship may be appropriate; this must be negotiated on a case-by-case basis.

 Shipping Method: Tissues will be sent in 95% ethanol, unless otherwise specified, and via courier so that the shipment can be tracked.
-Loaned tissues will be accompanied by a detailed packing list and/or invoice.
+Loaned tissues will be accompanied by a detailed packing list.

 Loans within the U.S.: Most loans will be sent at our expense unless the service fee is waived, in which case we will ask for a FedEx account number to cover shipment costs.
-For requests within the U.S., we can also accommodate researchers who prefer loans sent on dry ice.
+For requests within the U.S., we can also accommodate researchers who prefer loans sent on dry ice, but will charge an additional fee.

-International loans: Courier fees for international shipments (currently ca. US$75-$175 for a typical tissue loan) will be covered by those requesting the loan.
+International loans: Courier fees for international shipments (currently ca. US$50-100 for a typical tissue loan) will be covered by those requesting the loan.